Maths at Nafferton

 A physical process

 We believe in allowing younger children to ‘get their hands on Maths’ by using a wide range of practical equipment.
 Children often find making links to their mathematical knowledge much easier using equipment such as base-10 (or Deins apparatus), Numicon, practical number lines, clocks, shapes and measuring equipment.
-As they get older, we encourage children to visualise the equipment they have had experience of using in the past to help them to recall the links they have made before.
+As they get older, we encourage children to visualise the equipment they have experienced using in the past to help them to recall the links they have made before.
 These visualisations are essential as the equipment will not always be on hand to pick up and use!